 Since I’ve started my journey towards financial freedom dividend ETFs have always played a key role in my portfolio.
 Not only do they tend to perform well over the long term, but they also pay out a steady stream of income.
 Today I wanted to take a look at the dividend reinvestment process of the most common ETFs and brokers and ask:

-Are ETF dividends automatically reinvested?
-In short, whether ETF dividends are automatically reinvested depends entirely on your broker.
-With most brokers, you will be able to enroll your dividend ETF holdings in a so-called Dividend Reinvestment Plan (DRIP).
+Whether ETF dividends are automatically reinvested depends entirely on your broker.
+With most brokers – such as Vanguard, TD Ameritrade, and Robinhood – you will be able to enroll your dividend ETF holdings in a Dividend Reinvestment Plan (DRIP).
 Once enrolled, your ETF dividends will be automatically reinvested.
-So, ETF dividends are only automatically reinvested if you choose to do so.

 This of course begs the question: should you automatically reinvest ETF dividends?